drivendataorg/visiomel-melanoma-runtime/README.md

 └── test_metadata.csv
 ```

-Note that in the runtime container, there will be around 500 tifs.
+Note that there will be around 500 tifs in the actual test data.
 And of course, there will not be a labels csv, which is included here for your use in scoring locally.

 ### Code submission format